Where to Take Kids Skiing in Lake Tahoe

 1 aerial tram, 1 funitel, 1 high speed 6-pack, 3 high-speed quads, 1 quad, 9 triples, 3 doubles and 5 surface lifts |

-My Visit to Squaw Valley
+My Visit to Palisades Tahoe Ski Resort

 Skiing with three kids can be a challenge at a large resort.
 Keeping the kids corralled requires a Mom with wings, not skis.
 And I will admit I shied away from the larger ski resorts when my kids were younger.

 The SnoVentures area features a separate lodge with some indoor seating along with a microwave and a hot water spigot.
-I found outdoor picnic tables and a couple of food vendors so I didn’t have to hike back to the Village.
+I found outdoor picnic tables and a couple of food vendors, so I didn’t have to hike back to the Village.
+This area also offers mini snowmobiles, snow tubing, and cross-country ski trails as well.

-Most of the skiing at Squaw Valley is mountaintop skiing that requires a ride up an aerial tram.I checked out my kids and reassured myself that they knew how to stop and turn before we headed up the mountain.
+Most of the skiing at Palisades Tahoe Ski Resort is mountaintop skiing that requires a ride up an aerial tram.
+Before heading up, I checked to see if my kids knew how to stop and turn before we headed up the mountain.

 High Camp with Kids

-On our second day, we wanted to head up the mountain so we boarded the aerial tram for High Camp.
-So I double-checked I had everything I needed to keep my three kids happy for the day.
+I double-checked I had everything I needed to keep my three kids happy for the day.
 Since it’s a hike back (a gondola ride) down to the car.

 The High Camp area offers lots of green runs, beginner terrain parks and several different lifts.
-My kids loved the mountaintop skiing and snow boarding including my 9-year-old.
+My kids loved the mountaintop skiing and snowboarding, including my 9-year-old.

 At 8,200 feet, the winds can be an issue at High Camp, especially on the lifts.
-Sp I suggest goggles for all, even on sunny days.
+So I suggest goggles for all, even on sunny days.
 Of course I could see smaller kids having possible issues with the wind.

 During our trip, my kids covered lots of the green runs using the Bailey’s Beach, Mountain Meadow and the Belmont lifts.
 I found the skiing open and uncrowded on the busiest week of the year.

-Squaw Valley Terrain Parks
+Palisades Tahoe Terrain Parks

 As a Mom, be sure and check out the terrain park signs to see if your kids are in the right playground.
-Since most resorts install several terrain parks each differing levels of difficulty.
-So take it easy, start small and keep an eye out for the more advanced teens.
+Most resorts install several terrain parks, each with differing levels of difficulty.
+They should be labeled on the map and at the resort.

-Squaw Valley’s Terrain Parks
+Palisades Tahoe Terrain Parks

 - SnoVentures Start Park